 Typical Project Titles: an overview of the wide range of menu choices and Self-Proposed Modules

-Student Welfare Poster (useful student resource to bring to the attention of supervisors)
+Student Wellbeing Poster (useful student resource to bring to the attention of supervisors)

 Student Selected Components Director: